RohanpatelUpenn/FISHnet/FISHnet Tutorial/READme.md

 2) The FISHnet_Tutorial_notebook.ipynb in a juypter notebook.

 3) HCT116_chr21_X.txt which is the Bintu 2018 HCT116 Chr21:34.6-37.1 Mb Dataset used in the tutorial.

+Make sure you have the proper python packages installed as dictated by requirments.txt before running the tutorial!
+Have fun and happy domain calling!